hai-vr/documentation/docs/changelogs/animator-as-code.md

 - Accomodate new VRCAnimatorPlayAudio requirements:
   - Nodes need to know the Animator Root, so that relative paths can be resolved during the creation of State behaviours (i.e. Relative path of an AudioSource).
   - Nodes need to have the ability to create a New Behaviour, even if one already exists.

+## 1.1.0-beta.7

+- Keep AacFlSettingKeyframes public until V1.2.0:
+  - Keep AacFlSettingKeyframes public until V1.2.0, where it will be made internal.
+  - AacFlSettingKeyframes is still used in CGE, but CGE already accepts AAC V1.1.x.

 ## 1.1.0-beta.6